Half-day,

 faces of

 nocturnal animals.
-We do not allow feeding of the wildlife, except in a
+We do not allow feeding of the

 few controlled

-various ways that feeding can interfere with ecological processes
+various ways that feeding can interfere with

 or with the well-being

-of individual animals, or encourage them to become nuisances to other
+of individual animals, or encourage them to become

 visitors.
-Nor can we normally allow you to handle native animals we
+Nor can we normally allow you to handle native

 find along the way, except some invertebrates.
-If you would like us to
+If you

-include a reptile show where you get a chance to pat turtles and
+include a reptile show where you get a chance to pat

-crocodiles and (for a few dollars) hold a python, this can be scheduled
+crocodiles and (for a few dollars) hold a python, this can

 into the first day of our wildlife overview tour.
-We certainly can't
+We

-allow you to leap from the car and wrestle animals, as one guest wanted
+allow you to leap from the car and wrestle animals, as one

-to do (we've been running since 1997, and only had that paricular
+to do (we've been running since 1997, and only had that

 request once!)

-We can't know precisely where a
+We can't know precisely

 wild animal is at any particular

 moment.
-One guest has said "you know where the animals are - take us to
+One guest has said "you know where the animals are

 them.'
-With some species this actually is possible (usually), but
+With some species this actually is possible

 that is not

 generally how seeking wildlife in the wild works.
-We do always
+We

 see

-wildlife, and usually a good variety, but we never know for certain
+wildlife, and usually a good variety, but we never know

 where particular animals are.
-We know where many of them very often
+We know where many of them

-are, and we do take you to the places where we're likely to see them,
+are, and we do take you to the places where we're likely

 but cannot guarantee most species.
-It can take time and patience to
+It can take time and

-find wild animals, which is one reason we decided to allow two nights
+find wild animals, which is one reason we decided to allow

-of nocturnal searching on our tours - some nights we see a lot,
+of nocturnal searching on our tours - some nights we see a

 others not much at all.
 And if you want to

-be absolutely sure of seeing a different animal species every few
+be absolutely sure of seeing a different animal species

-minutes, you really need to visit a zoo (but then you miss out on
+minutes, you really need to visit a zoo (but then

-gettng a better understanding the animal's habitat).
+getting a better understanding the animal's habitat).

-Please either be flexible with
+Please either be flexible

 your meal times or be content not to see

 so many species if you need regular meal times.
-We can't change

 the animal's behaviour to

-fit regular human meal times, so we can't always schedule meals
+fit regular human meal times, so we can't always

 wildlife-viewing.

-Please let us know at the outset which is most important to you.
-Most
+Please let us know at the outset which is most important

 early morning and late afternoon), and day-lengths

-cange throughout the year.
-Although we aim for a
+change throughout the year.
+Although we aim

 reasonably regular

-schedule there are times when we need to give you the choice of whether
+schedule there are times when we need to give you the

-you wish to stick to your normal mealtimes or head into the areas
+you wish to stick to your normal mealtimes or head

-where the animals live at the time of day they are most active.
+where the animals live at the time of day they are most

-Some guests are more concerned with just having a holiday, anjoying
+Some guests are more concerned with just having a holiday,

-long meals at the times they are accustomed to, and happy if they
+long meals at the times they are accustomed to, and

 see just a few animals at convenient times and miss out on

 others.
 That is fine, if you let us know.
-Others want to
+Others

-see as much as possible and don't mind changing meal schedules to do
+see as much as possible and don't mind changing meal

 that.
 That is fine as well.
 What